 We invite you to learn more about our exceptional products by clicking the links above.
-If you have any questions about them or our company, please call us toll free at (888) 427-3728 or email us at Sales@rescue42.com.
+We provide comprehensive information about our vehicle stabilization equipment on those pages.
+If you have any questions about our vehicle stabilization struts or our company, please contact us toll free at (888) 427-3728 or email us at Sales@rescue42.com.

 All Rescue 42 products are proudly manufactured in the USA at our facility in Chico, CA.

-Rescue 42, Inc. is a Service Connected Disabled Veteran Owned Business Enterprise (DVBE), Federal Service Disabled Veteran Owned Small Business Concern (SDVOSBC), and a Small/Micro-Business.
-California DVBE and SB/MB Certificate #41417.
+Rescue 42, Inc. is a federally certified Service Disabled Veteran Owned Small Business (SDVOSB), DUNS# 021675397, and a Service Connected Disabled Veteran Owned Business Enterprise (DVBE); Small/Micro Buinsess.
+California DVBE and SB/MB Certificate # 41417.

 Rescue 42 TeleCrib® composite struts contain DuPont™ Kevlar® fiber.
 DuPont™ and Kevlar® are trademarks or registered trademarks of E.I. du Pont de Nemours and Company.